Iyengar: Schism

 Ramanuja was initially a proponent of the traditional bhakti philosophy that demanded adherents have a good command of Sanskrit texts and a ritualized approach to life and devotion.
-This outlook marginalized women and members of the Shudra Varna because they were disbarred from learning the Sanskrit Vedas.
+This outlook marginalized women and members of the Shudra Varna because they were barred from learning the Sanskrit Vedas.
 Ramanuja later changed his position and became more receptive to a more inclusive theory.
-His thoughts also contained what John Carman has described as a "significant ambiguity", of which Ramanuja may not himself have been aware.
 His metaphorical devices suggested that devotion through ritual "earned" salvation but also that salvation was given through the grace of God.
 Subsequently, some time around the fourteenth century, the Iyengar community divided into two sects.
 Both sects maintained a reverence for his works but were increasingly divided due to the doctrinal uncertainties evident in them.

 The Vadakalai sect is referred to as the "Northern" culture or school, and the Tenkalai sect is the "Southern" culture or school.
 These cultures reference the perceived prominence given by the sects to the terse style of Sanskrit traditions and the lyrical Tamil Prabhandams, respectively.
 S. M. Srinivasa Chari believes this linguistic differentiation to be overstated.
 The Vadakalai favour Vedanta Desika as their acharya and the Tenkalai prefer instead the teachings of Manavala Mamuni.
 Chari notes that the sects share a common allegiance to Nammalvar and Ramanuja. and that their subsequent significant thinkers "wholly accepted the authority and importance" of both linguistic styles.
 Harold Schiffman says that the linguistic schism reflects wider underlying doctrinal differences between the populist southern school and the social conservatism of the north, with Tamil historically being a language understood by the masses. while Sanskrit was elitist and "caste-bound".